abhinavhinger12/CS321/README.md

   * Minimum Time that can be Measured(Counted Down) by Timer is 1 Min
   * We used RST 7.5 (Hardware Interrupt) using KBINT to stop the Timer .
 See Example 7 of Chapter 8 of the MP5 Manual for more insight.Once stopped,it waits for another key to restart the timer.

+### 3. A) Start/Pause/Halt LEDs
+  * First we configured the Ports of the 8255 using Control Word (Setting it to 8B) to set Mode = 0 and configure A,B,C ports    accordingly.
+  * Then we compared to input to specific numbers(By ANDing them first and Comparing with the same number) Eg. D5 has to used for Pausing.So D5 bit 1 and rest 0 will make input as 40H.So we do AND and CPI with 40H.If they are equal then we have to pause.
+  * We paused by looping over the same instructions and checking the input in each iterations(POLLING).We Halted by using RST 5 Interrupt.

+###    B) Elevator Simulation:
+  * Since Real Lives are at stake We have implemented the Actual Elevator Algorithm.To avoid starvation at any one particular side , the elevator when going in one particular services all requests in that direction and then proceeds to return.
+  * Due to limited number of LCI board, the lift only brings the people to ground floor from various floors.
+  * The Boss sits on a fixed floor stored previously (8200H).Any request from BOSS is given top priority and lift proceeds to go towards BOSS to service him at the earliest.
+Lift takes him/her to Ground floor and then services remaining.
+  * A register stores the Current floor and B Register stores the Direction in which elevator at any given floor.If there is a request in the same direction as B then lift goes there else it goes in opposite direction.Delay is called to ensure lift travels at normal speed (using same concept as 24HR clock)